DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 valuable bulwarks against the abuse of the powers and privileges to access sensitive data.

-But singular moments of 'consent' are not ideal for the dynamics of energy data research, nor are they suitable for the digital platforms upon which much of today's interactions take place.
+But singular moments of ‘consent’ are not ideal for the dynamics of energy data research, nor are they suitable for the digital platforms upon which much of today’s interactions take place.
 Blurred boundaries between public-interest research and commercially-driven consultancy (exacerbated by privatisation of public institutions and increased corporatisation of universities) sharpen the need for consent conditional on the *purpose* of proposed data usage.
-Data activist Paul-Olivier Dehaye has recently quipped that a lot of 'data protection issues come from a narrow-minded business view of personal data as commodity.
-Much better is to embrace the European view, with a notion of personhood covering flows of personal data as well'.[^05chapter5_26] This move from liberal privacy to communal personhood, he suggests is analogous to the shift from property rights to granting rights to rivers.
+Data activist Paul-Olivier Dehaye has recently quipped that a lot of ‘data protection issues come from a narrow-minded business view of personal data as commodity.
+Much better is to embrace the European view, with a notion of personhood covering flows of personal data as well’.[^05chapter5_21] This move from liberal privacy to communal personhood, he suggests is analogous to the shift from property rights to granting rights to rivers.

-Ongoing public dialogue over the trade-off between privacy concerns and the granularity and reliability of data for analysis is required in such a shift -- especially where the appropriation of data for private gain has often occurred at the behest of government agencies.
+Ongoing public dialogue over the trade-off between privacy concerns and the granularity and reliability of data for analysis is required in such a shift – especially where the appropriation of data for private gain has often occurred at the behest of government agencies.
 Privacy, granularity and reliability of data for analysis and decision-making are intimately related for the purposes of infrastructure planning.
 Usage